yusuffeness/HealthAlertNotificationSystem/README.md

 javac *.java

-## Running the Program
+## 🚀 Running the Program

 The program is executed from the command line using the following syntax:

 java HealthAlertNotification [--all] <watcherFile> <healthFile>

-#Arguments

---all (optional):
+# Arguments
-Prints a message every time a health incident is inserted into the system.
+--all (Optional): If specified, the program prints a confirmation message every time a health incident is inserted into the system.

-<watcherFile>:
-Path to the input file containing watcher events (add, delete, query).
+<watcherFile>: Path to the input file containing watcher events (add, delete, query).

-<healthFile>:
-Path to the input file containing health incident records.
+<healthFile>: Path to the input file containing health incident records.

-##Example Execution
+## Example Execution

-Standard run:
+Standard Run:

 java HealthAlertNotification watcher_data.txt health_data.txt

-Run with full logging enabled:
+Run with Full Logging Enabled:

+Bash

 java HealthAlertNotification --all watcher_data.txt health_data.txt

-##Limitations and Additions
+## Limitations

--Input files must strictly follow the required format.
+File Format: Input files must strictly follow the required format (lines starting with timestamps, specific command keywords, etc.).

--Input events must be sorted chronologically.
+Sorting: Input events within the files must be sorted chronologically (earliest event first).

--Distance calculations use a Euclidean approximation.
+Distance Logic: Distance calculations use a Euclidean approximation rather than geodetic distance.